gobo-eiffel/gobo/example/lexical/ascii2ps/Readme.txt

 1. Use the script 'geant scanner' to generate class ASCII2PS if necessary.

-2. Use your favorite Eiffel compiler to compile the Eiffel system using the provided Ace file (ISE Eiffel: ise.ace, SmartEiffel: se.ace) or Xace file (Visual Eiffel: ve.xace).
+2. Use your favorite Eiffel compiler to compile the Eiffel system using the provided Ace, Xace or ECF file (e.g. <compiler>.ecf).
 Alternatively you can use 'geant' to launch the compilation:

        geant compile_<compiler>

-   where <compiler> is either 'ise', 've' or 'se'.
+   where <compiler> is either 'ise', 'ge' or 'se'.

 3. Run the filter using: